jyotir07/Shell-programing/README.md

 - Also how to make our own variable and then make it useable by the children
 - "Export" comand makes the variable useable by the children (other files)
 Note: To further use the export variable even after reopening the linux or wsl, we need to edit the ".bashrc" file.
 (Which I did)
-- Furthermor, I learnt about arethematic expressions using shell programing and then made a simple program that calculates when you will get rich.
+- Furthermore, I learnt about arethematic expressions using shell programing and then made a simple program that calculates when you will get rich.